vidyar/shippabledocs1/sources/config.rst

 **Notifications**
 -----------------
 Shippable can notify you about your build status.
 If you want to get notified about the status of the builds like success, failure or unstable, then follow the rules below to configure your yml file.
 We will send the consolidated build reports in individual emails for matrix build projects.
-By default we will send the email notifications to last committer.
+By default we will send the email notifications to the last committer.

 Email notification